Book Talk: Nefarious corporation, South London rave scene collide in 'Glow'

-NEW YORK Since his 2010 debut, novelist Ned Beauman has established a reputation for clever plots replete with memorable characters, vivid prose and odd medical conditions.
+NEW YORK, April 16 Since his 2010 debut, novelist Ned Beauman has established a reputation for clever plots replete with memorable characters, vivid prose and odd medical conditions.

 His third novel, "Glow," follows Raf, a young Londoner with a rare sleep disorder who loves raves and pirate radio.
 He stumbles into a bizarre global corporate conspiracy, including amateur chemistry, eerily intelligent foxes and missing Burmese immigrants, that revolves around a mysterious party drug.